Counselling and Therapy

 *Needs will vary for each child and some young people may require more than others.
 3 or more referrals will automatically require 2 credits

-In order to understand your needs, there is an option to start by offering you our 2-day whole school well-being consultation programme inclusive of the Day Rate cost.
+In order to understand your needs, there is an option to start by having a 2-day whole school wellbeing consultation programme inclusive of the Day Rate cost.
 This involves a self-assessment of current provision, and a series of consultations with school staff and students to develop an audit based on a model created in partnership with local statutory services.
-We will also provide a range of tools and resources to help you create a ‘blueprint’ for mental health provision, click here for more information.
+We will also provide a range of tools and resources on our whole school wellbeing page to help you create a ‘blueprint’ for mental health provision.

-- 1to1 Therapy provision for pupils, staff and/or parents
+- 1-2-1 Therapy or counselling for pupils, staff and/or parents

-- 1to1 Mentoring for pupils who have low level needs
+- 1-2-1 Mentoring for pupils who have low level needs

 - Group work for pupils to build resilience

 - Peer support sessions

 - Assessments and observations

 - Referrals to other services where appropriate